davidlaprade/davidlaprade.github.io/_posts/2016-5-7-the-single-responsibility-principle.md

 does.

-What we're seeing here is that even granting the how vs. what distinction, the way we divide up some code's functionality between these two categories is not beyond dispute.
+What we're seeing here is that even granting the how vs. what distinction, the way we divide up functionality between these two categories is not beyond dispute.

 There's a further issue.
 Any piece of software can be made to seem as if